Mwvngii/phase3_project/README.md

 ## Insights/Conclusions
 From the implemented models,

-~ Logistic regression model ranks last in performance with the lowest accuracy although it does perform well.
-~ The decision tree model has slight improvement with a higher accuracy than the logistic model.
-~ The random forest model ranks best at performance with the highest accuracy with a balanced recall and precision showing the effectiveness of this model.
+The Logistic regression model ranks last in performance with the lowest accuracy although it does perform well.
+The decision tree model has slight improvement with a higher accuracy than the logistic model.
+The random forest model ranks best at performance with the highest accuracy with a balanced recall and precision showing the effectiveness of this model.

 <img src="Images/roc.png" />